Lybrook/Lybrook/README.md

 **Turning complexity into creativity, one line of code at a time**

 I'm a passionate **Full-Stack Software Developer** with deep expertise in Python, Flask, JavaScript, and React.
-I thrive on transforming intricate challenges into elegant solutions—whether that's through designing sleek, responsive UIs with Tailwind CSS or developing robust back-end systems with Flask and SQLite.
+I thrive on transforming intricate challenges into elegant solutions—whether through designing sleek, responsive UIs with Tailwind CSS or developing robust back-end systems with Flask and SQLite.
 My journey in tech is driven by continuous learning and hands-on project experience, and I'm excited to collaborate on innovative projects that make a global impact.

 - 🔭 **Current Focus:** Advancing my skills through Full-Stack Web Development at Moringa School and exploring Data Science at Regenesys School.
 - 🌱 **What I Do:** Develop end-to-end applications that balance functional robustness with modern design.